This page might not be up-to-date for Kiwiburn 2024. Check back soon, or contact us in the meantime.

 During the event – volunteers

-• Should the Event be cancelled as a result of Covid restrictions or their impact on the Event at any time up to the opening of the Gate on Wednesday 25 January 2023, the Organiser will offer a pro-rata refund based on expenditure at time of any cancellation.
-In total, $210 of the $225 face value of the ticket is refundable; A non-refundable amount of $15 goes towards the annual subscription fee to the Kiwiburn Society which also covers basic year-round expenses and allows Kiwiburn to continue to function as an entity (even without an event).
+• Should the entire Event be cancelled purely as a result of Covid restrictions or their impact on the Event at any time up to the opening of the Gate on Wednesday 24 January 2024, the Organiser will offer a pro-rata refund based on expenditure up to the time of any cancellation.
+In total, $215 of the $230 face value of the ticket is the maximum refundable amount; A non-refundable amount of $15 goes towards the annual subscription fee to the Kiwiburn Society which also covers basic year-round expenses and allows Kiwiburn to continue to function as an entity (even without an event).
 Any ticketing agency fees or charges associated with the original Ticket purchase are non-refundable.

-• As with Kiwiburn 2021 and 2022, every effort will be made to delay outgoings as much as possible to manage impact on potential refunds due in the event of a cancellation.
+• As with previous Kiwiburn’s, every effort will be made to delay outgoings as much as possible to manage impact on potential refunds due in the event of a cancellation.

 • Ticket Purchasers who do not wish to receive any refund and instead generously wish to gift the ticket price in full to Kiwiburn will be given that option.